• Home

 On a related note, even with a narrower pan, your bread might not turn out high and lovely if the recipe is too small.
 Some bread recipes aren’t crafted to create high loaves–they simply don’t turn out enough dough.
 If you’re already using narrow pans and have a bread recipe that isn’t making high loaves for you, consider increasing the recipe (and subsequent baking time) by a quarter or a third to build a bigger loaf.

-My Grandmother Bread recipe calls for 1 1/2 cups of water to start the dough (per loaf), which guarantees high loaves.
+My Grandmother Bread recipe calls for two-and-a-half to three cups of water to start the dough.
+I almost always use three cups to guarantee high loaves.

 One more note, use homemade dough enhancer for higher, lighter loaves (particularly when using whole grains).
 If you’ve never made bread before, see how to make bread.